MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/share-schedule-board-tab.md

 ## Instructions

-Let's walk through creating a public and private schedule board tab but focus on sharing one with specific people.
+First we will walk through how to create a public and private schedule board tab, but then focus on sharing one with specific people.

-First, go to **Field Service > Schedule Board** and select the **+** in the top right to create a new tab.
+Go to **Field Service > Schedule Board** and select the **+** in the top right to create a new tab.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of creating a new schedule board tab](../../field-service/media/schedule-board-create-tab.png)